-Ben has made a number of location based puzzle games.
+Ben has made a number of location-based puzzle games that he calls Overlays.
 You can think of them as interactive stories that unfold as participants travel from place to place solving puzzles and deciphering codes found in public art and interesting spaces.
 Like video games that are expanded out into the real world, these games combine the adventure of a treasure hunt, the puzzle solving of an escape room, and the narrative flow of an immersive theater performance.
 Read more about the ones he's made in LA at Overlay.Games

 Cult is a question that calls itself an answer, a pestilence disguised as a balm, a lodestar that leads seekers to madness.
 If that's the kind of thing you're into, head here to try and join.

-Tradecraft is the story of Emma Foxglove, a former spy who got so bored with life on the run that she made her pursuers a book full of codes, puzzles, and clues to the place she's been hiding.
+The Foxglove Papers is the story of Emma Foxglove, a former spy who got so bored with life on the run that she made her pursuers a book full of codes, puzzles, and clues to the place she's been hiding.
 The book is playable completely offline and leads players to landmarks all around downtown Los Angeles.
 It's currently a pen-and-paper experience; if you want to play, contact Ben for the PDF.